-Romania: OMV Petrom to apply for EU funds for bioethanol plant construction13.
-November 2020. / SEE Energy News
+Romania: OMV Petrom to apply for EU funds for bioethanol plant construction, SEE Energy News

 OMV Petrom plans to build a second-generation bioethanol plant, which, in principle, is eligible for EU funding.
 The oil company intends to develop this factory in Prahova county, where OMV Petrom has oil wells as well as Petrobrazi oil refinery.
 OMV Petrom is planning to build a bioethanol plant and will apply for EU funds to finance the project.